 Silver Torch Cactus

-Features: The tallest cactus in the genus Astrophytum, monk's hood is identifiable by its ribs (5 to 8) that often twist into spirals.
+Star cactus (Astrophytum ornatum) may also go by the name monk's hood.
+They can grow to 12 to 39 inches tall and 6 to 12 wide.
+It is the tallest cactus in the genus Astrophytum.
+Monk's hood is identifiable by its five to eight ribs that often twist into spirals.
 It has striking yellow-brown spines, a green body, and shiny yellow flowers that form at the center.
-Fruit forms a star pattern.
+Its fruit forms a star pattern.

 Totem Pole Cactus